dannysdomainoriginal/my-quiz-app/md/doc.md

 - [ ] !!!!
 Make sure not to merge the two branches
 - [ ] Send a welcome email after sign up
 - [ ] Send a forgot password link to user email, on forget password

+## Do Now
+- [ ] Add labels to quiz modal
+- [ ] Make take quiz button work on all pages
+- [ ] Make menu responsive - bottom tabs or side menu